Montrose District, Houston: Cityscape: Commercial And Residential

 The district's boundaries are South Shepherd to the west, Spur 507 and Taft to the east, U.S. Route 59 (Southwest Freeway) and Binz to the south, and West Dallas Street to the north.
 About 1,400 commercial properties are within the district.

 Montrose is one of the older neighborhoods of Houston.

 Government

 The district had a 12.5 cent tax levied per $100 of a business's property value.
 The district uses the funds for business development, cultural promotion, public safety, planning of transportation, and visual improvements.

 Education

-The district is within the Houston Independent School District.
+The district was within the Houston Independent School District.

-Much of the district is served by Lanier Middle School, within the district.
-Other parts are served by the Gregory-Lincoln Education Center.
-A small portion is served by Cullen Middle School; this was formerly zoned to Ryan Middle School.
+Much of the district was served by Lanier Middle School, within the district.
+Other parts were served by the Gregory-Lincoln Education Center.
+At the time of dissolution, a small portion was served by Cullen Middle School; this was formerly zoned to Ryan Middle School.

-Lamar High School serves the entire district.
+Lamar High School served the entire district.